Photo Credit: Lori Davis

 Earn 10% off your next visit when you refer a friend!
 You can accumulate more savings with each friend you refer who books a stay at the Inn.
 Your friend will also receive a 10% discount off lodging as part of the referral!

-Package includes two nights lodging, sumptuous breakfasts each morning, dinner for two, featuring the Chef's spectacular five-course tasting menu and enrollment for one in a scheduled afternoon cooking class.
-Cooking classes include recipes, hands-on...
+Package includes two nights lodging, sumptuous breakfasts each morning and dinner for two, featuring the Chef's spectacular five-course tasting menu.